 An additional point needs to be stressed about high torque high rpm compounding extruders.
 These machines do not have to be run, or even designed to run, at maximum rpm.
-As Figure 3 has shown, there is rate increase and energy savings advantage at any rpm.
-However, there is another power/rpm synergy that permits a second disproportionate increase in rate and therefore production economics.
+As shown in Figure 4, there are rate increases and energy savings advantage at any rpm.

-Figure 3: Comparison of rate and SEI for 30% glass filled nylon 6 vs. rpm for three generations of extruders based on the ZSK 45 geometry
+Figure 5: Comparison of rate and SEI for 30% glass filled PBT vs. rpm for two generations of extruders based on the ZSK 45 geometry and 85 % torque level.